saucelabs/sauce-docs/docs/visual-testing/mobile-native-testing.md

 - DOM capture and inspection
 - [Selective diffing](./selective-diffing.md)

-Native full page screenshots are in beta and may have bugs.
+Native full-page screenshots are currently in beta and may have unexpected behavior.
 Possible issues include:
 - Slow screenshot capture
 - Baseline and snapshot differences on iOS tablets
-- Ignoring and clipping limited to elements within scrollElement on iOS
+- Ignoring and clipping limited to elements within `scrollElement` on iOS
 - Missing sticky elements at the bottom of the screen